SebAs-man/ViperVision/README.md

 ---

 ## 🏗️ Architecture & Design

-ViperVision is engineered with a modern, decoupled architecture focusing on the Single Responsibility Principle and Composition over Inheritance.
-This ensures the codebase is clean, scalable, and easy to maintain.
+ViperVision is engineered with a modern, decoupled architecture based on the Model-View-Presenter (MVP) pattern.
+This clean separation of concerns ensures the codebase is scalable, maintainable, and highly testable.
+The core of the architecture is a central contracts package that uses interfaces to prevent cyclical dependencies, adhering to the Dependency Inversion Principle.

-* **Core Principles**
-  * **Unidirectional Dependencies**: The architecture centers around a core package that defines the application's contracts (interfaces).
-All other packages (entities, states, strategies, ui) depend on core, but core does not depend on them.
-This prevents circular dependencies and creates a clean, plug-and-play structure.
-  * **Dependency Injection**: Dependencies are provided to objects rather than created by them.
-For instance, the PlayingState is injected with a ControlStrategy, allowing it to function without knowing the concrete type of the strategy.
+### Architectural Layers

+* **contracts** (The Core API): This package contains only interfaces and data transfer objects (like events).
+It is the central pillar that all other layers depend on, but it depends on nothing.
+This guarantees a unidirectional dependency flow.
+* **model** (The Data and Business Logic): This layer contains the pure game state and rules.
+It is completely independent of the UI.
+* **view** (The Presentation Layer): This layer is responsible for everything the user sees and hears.
+It is "dumb" and only acts on the commands of the Presenter.
+* **presenter** (The Application Logic): This layer acts as the middleman.
+It responds to user input from the View, manipulates the Model, and tells the View what to display.

-* **Design Patterns in Use**
+### Design Patterns in Use

-The project heavily relies on established design patterns to solve common problems elegantly:
-  * **State Pattern**: Manages the game's high-level flow (MenuState, PlayingState, PausedState, etc.).
-Each state encapsulates its own logic, and a Game class context seamlessly transitions between them using a state stack.
+* **Model-View-Presenter (MVP)**: The core architectural pattern separating data, presentation, and logic.
+* **State**: Manages the game's high-level flow (e.g., MenuState, PlayingState).
-  * **Strategy Pattern**: Decouples the snake's control logic from the main game loop.
-This allows switching between different control mechanisms (HumanControlStrategy, FollowFoodStrategy) without altering any core game code.
+* **Strategy**: Decouples the snake's control algorithm (HumanControlStrategy, FollowFoodStrategy) from the game logic.
-  * **Command Pattern**: Decouples UI components (like Button) from the actions they perform.
-Buttons are given a Command object to execute on click, making them highly reusable and configurable.
-  * **Singleton Pattern**: Used for global, unique objects like GameRenderer or stateless objects like HumanControlStrategy to ensure a single instance exists throughout the application, saving resources.
-  * **Composite & Layout Manager**: The UI is built using a composite structure.
-UiComponent is the base interface for elements like buttons and labels.
-Layout classes (e.g., VerticalLayout) act as composite objects that manage and arrange collections of components.
-This creates a powerful, reusable, and declarative UI system.
-  * **Provider Pattern (a form of DI)**: The UiProvider interface allows objects like a ControlStrategy to provide a list of UI components to the current State without the state needing to know the strategy's concrete type.
-This is key to building dynamic UIs.
+* **Observer (Event Bus)**: A global EventManager allows decoupled communication between different parts of the system (e.g., game logic notifying the sound system).
+* **Factory**: ComponentFactory centralizes the creation of UI components from configuration data.
+ApplicationFactory encapsulates the initial setup of the game.
+* **Singleton**: Used for stateless, global services like renderers and the EventManager.
+* **Composite**: The UI is built as a composite structure of Layouts and IUiComponents, managed by a UiManager.
+* **Command**: UI button actions are encapsulated as Command objects, decoupling the button from the action it performs.

 ### Key Diagrams